Security

 admin-networks = [0.0.0.0/0, ::/0]

-and allows administrative access from all networks.
+This allows admin access from all networks.
+For example, to restrict access:

 admin-networks = [127.0.0.1/32, 10.1.1.0/24]